top of page

 Area of Expertise – Global conservation and strategic planning

-Dr. Barbara Wienecke
+Barbara Wienecke

 Affiliation – Australian Antarctic Division, Australia